KatherineMichel/the-global-united-methodist-church-reimagined/design-sprint/design-sprint.md

 ![](images/mindmap-cleaned-up.jpg)

 ### Storyboard
-What I intended to be Crazy Eights become more like a Storyboard.
+What I intended to be Crazy Eights become more like a storyboard.
 I felt that after a critique, I could move on to a prototype.

 ![](images/crazy-eights-1.jpg)